Research

 Education Policy and the Quality of Public Servants

 This paper studies the design of higher education policies targeted at improving the recruitment of public servants.
-I leverage the introduction of a policy in Chile that aimed to raise teacher quality by combining financial incentives and admission standards.
-Exploiting the sharp assignment rule I estimate that, at the threshold, enrollment of high performing students at teacher colleges increased by 42%.
+I leverage the introduction of a policy in Chile that aimed to increase teacher quality by combining financial incentives and admission standards.
+Exploiting a sharp assignment rule for financial incentives eligibility, I estimate that, at the threshold, enrollment of high performing students at teacher colleges increased by 42%.
 For low-income students, two thirds of the increase is due to switching away from non-enrollment.
-The policy generated a positive composition effect of 0.25SD in the scores at the college entry exam, which led to an increase in 0.11SD in Teacher Value Added and 0.12SD in teaching skills.
+The policy led to a 0.25SD increase in the scores at the college entrance exam, which translated into a 0.11SD increase in Teacher Value Added (TVA).
 I embed the reduced-form results into a demand and supply model of higher education that incorporates a novel method for solving discrete-continuous games in large markets.
-Counterfactual policies lead to increases of up to 6.6% in the test scores of students enrolled at teacher colleges, and up to 20% in Teacher Value Added.
-Targeting the policy to low-income students yields further gains in Teacher Value Added at no additional cost.
-An alternative policy would need to increase by 35% the expected wages of graduates from teaching degrees to achieve similar gains.
+Alternative combinations of incentives and admission standards lead to increases of up to 6.6% in the test scores of students enrolled at teacher colleges, and up to 20% in TVA.
+Targeting the policy to low-income students yields further gains in TVA at no additional cost.
+To achieve similar gains, the expected wages of graduates from teacher colleges would need to increase by approximately 35%, highlighting the cost-effectiveness of the policy.

-Effort Choices and Funding Instruments in Higher Education
+Funding Instruments and Effort Choices in Higher Education

 with Guillem Foucault